 It’s important to note that early socialization with humans can significantly impact a cat’s attachment and affection for people.
 Therefore, despite the cat breed, some cats may prefer being around people because that’s what they’re used to having.

-However, some cat breeds have the reputation of preferring the company of people.
+However, some cat breeds have a reputation of preferring the company of people.
 If you want a cat that enjoys being around people, consider some of the following breeds.

 These fluffy cats typically enjoy socializing, so they don’t mind meeting multiple people.
 They’re also very good-natured and gentle, so they usually do well in homes with young children.
 They can also form strong bonds with other household pets, such as dogs and other cats.